Top Trump aides rush to disavow NYTimes 'resistance' article

 Senior aides, some of whom have also been denying episodes from Woodward’s book this week, lined up to disavow authorship of the piece, known as an op-ed for its place in the opinion section.

-Pompeo, previously Trump’s CIA director, said during a trip to India that he was not the author and condemned the Times for publishing it, while Pentagon spokeswoman Dana White said Mattis did not write the piece.
+Pompeo said during a trip to India that he was not the author and condemned the Times for publishing it, while Pentagon spokeswoman Dana White said Mattis did not write the piece.

-Homeland Security Secretary Kirstjen Nielsen spokesman Tyler Houlton said in a statement, “Secretary Nielsen is focused on leading the men and women of DHS and protecting the homeland - not writing anonymous and false opinion pieces for the New York Times.”
+Homeland Security Secretary Kirstjen Nielsen spokesman Tyler Houlton said, “Secretary Nielsen is focused on leading the men and women of DHS and protecting the homeland - not writing anonymous and false opinion pieces for the New York Times.”

-Nielsen, along with Pence and Director of National Intelligence Dan Coats were among the favorites on Thursday among political gamblers taking an online stab at guessing the author.
+Nielsen, along with Pence and Director of National Intelligence Dan Coats were among the favorites on Thursday among gamblers trying their luck online at guessing the author.

 A spokesman for Pence said the vice president does not write anonymous opinion columns.
-“The @nytimes should be ashamed and so should the person who wrote the false, illogical, and gutless op-ed,” Pence spokesman Jarrod Agen said on Twitter.
+“The @nytimes should be ashamed and so should the person who wrote the false, illogical, and gutless op-ed,” spokesman Jarrod Agen said on Twitter.

-Coats said in a statement that speculation that he or his principle deputy wrote the piece was “patently false.”
+Coats said in a statement that speculation that he or his principal deputy wrote the piece was “patently false.”

 The opinion piece, and Woodward’s book, which is published next week, follow many news articles during Trump’s 19-month presidency that have depicted turbulence at the White House under his leadership.
 The former reality TV star has had an unusually high level of staff turnover, and has sometimes been publicly critical of his top aides.